-It is advisable to refrain from undergoing any and all body art procedures during a pregnancy, even just an ear lobe stretch.
+It is advisable not to undergo any body art procedures during a pregnancy, even just an ear lobe stretch.
 It is best to let your body focus on the important, complex and demanding task that it is handling already.

 We suggest that a three month waiting period be observed following delivery in order for the body to regain physiological and hormonal equilibrium before piercing.

-In addition, we recommend waiting a longer period before nipple piercing.
-It is advisable to wait three months following the cessation of breast milk production before piercing of the nipples.
+In addition, we recommend waiting for three months following the cessation of breast milk production before piercing nipples